 Limitations

-There are limitations that exist when using custom roles on management groups.
+There are limitations when using custom roles in management groups.

-• You can only define one management group in the assignable scopes of a new role.
-This limitation is in place to reduce the number of situations where role definitions and role assignments are disconnected.
-This situation happens when a subscription or management group with a role assignment moves to a different parent that doesn't have the role definition.
+You can only define one management group in the assignable scopes of a new role.
+This limitation reduces the number of situations where role definitions and role assignments are disconnected.
+This happens when a subscription or management group with a role assignment moves to a different parent that doesn't have the role definition.

-• Resource provider data plane actions can't be defined in management group custom roles.
+Resource provider data plane actions aren't defined in management group custom roles.
 This restriction is in place as there's a latency issue with updating the data plane resource providers.
-This latency issue is being worked on and these actions will be disabled from the role definition to reduce any risks.
+This latency issue is being worked on, and these actions will be disabled from the role definition to reduce any risks.

-• The Azure Resource Manager doesn't validate the management group's existence in the role definition's assignable scope.
-If there's a typo or an incorrect management group ID listed, the role definition is still created.
+The Azure Resource Manager doesn't validate the management group's existence in the role definition's assignable scope.
+If a typo or an incorrect management group ID is listed, the role definition is still created.

 Moving management groups and subscriptions

-To move a management group or subscription to be a child of another management group, three rules need to be evaluated as true.
+Three rules need to be evaluated as true to move a management group or subscription to be a child of another management group.

 If you're doing the move action, you need:

-• Management group write and role assignment write permissions on the child subscription or management group.
+Management group write and role assignment writes permissions on the child subscription or management group.

 o Built-in role example: Owner

-• Management group write access on the target parent management group.
+Management group writes access to the target parent management group.

 o Built-in role example: Owner, Contributor, Management Group Contributor

-• Management group write access on the existing parent management group.
+Management group writes access to the existing parent management group.

 o Built-in role example: Owner, Contributor, Management Group Contributor